 - How is this medicine expected to work?

 Although the exact cause of the disease remains unknown, it seems that the immune system of the patient is directly involved.
 The patient’s immune system seems, in fact, to react against some natural body elements.
 The human-immunoglobulin mechanism of action is complex.
 It seems to interfere with the immune system and decrease the immune reactions against body elements.

 - What is the stage of development of this medicine?

-Human immunoglobulin is used in the treatment of polymyositis since several years.
+Human immunoglobulin has been used in the treatment of polymyositis for several years.
 Case reports and results from small clinical trials on the use of human immunoglobulin in polymyositis have been published in the literature.
 At the time of submission of the application for orphan designation, no clinical trials in patients with the condition were ongoing.

-The proposed medicinal product is not authorised in any country in the designated indication, but it is authorised in the Community for the treatment of immunoglobuline deficiency and some autoimmune diseases.
+The proposed medicinal product is not authorised in any country in the designated indication, but it is authorised in the Community for the treatment of immunoglobulin deficiency and some auto-immune diseases.
 It was designated for treatment of dermatomyositis and polymyositis in the United States in October 1993.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 September 2003 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: